 That is the real moral of this story.
 Political cravenness and calculation in the face of inchoate populism.
 Good governance brushed aside for good poll numbers.
 Doing the right thing?
 Define the word ‘right’.

 Lies added to lies, multiplied by lies to the power of three.
 Compounded lies, all in the service of expediency and to the detriment of public policy.
 Everyone became a subway champion (under and above ground).
 Remember.
-Don’t take what you think is the best course possible.
-Take the one that’s most popular.

 That’s the lesson of Toronto’s transit fable.
 Have no conviction.
 Disregard facts and evidence.
 Cater first and foremost to popular opinion.
 (I mean, come on.
 It’s not like I’m the only person advocating we burn the witch, am I right?
 Burn the witch!
 Burn the witch!!)
 Never, no matter what, whatever you do, stand up to a bully especially if he really, really popular.
 No good can come of it.

 It’s a morality tale devoid of any morality or ethics.
 A story with far more villains than heroes.
 Taking and retaining power is all that matters, kids.
 If you want to get ahead in this life, best void yourselves of scruples as soon as you can.
 Integrity and principles are for suckers, boys and girls.
 Learn that now and save yourself a boatload of anguish and misery later.